-In order to visit Bru na Boinne, you must come through the Bru na Boinne Visitor Centre, as there is no direct access to these monuments other than the visitor centre.
+In order to visit Bru na Boinne, you must come through the Bru na Boinne Visitor Centre, as there is no direct access to these monuments other than the visitor center.
 There are almost 40 passage graves in Bru na Boinne which you can explore.
-Most of the monuments in the site are located in the north side of the river.
+Most of the monuments in the site are located on the north side of the river.
 The passage graves of Newgrange, Knowth and Dowth are some of the most popular attractions here due to their amazing collection of megalithic art.
-The other attractions include Cloghalea Henge, Townleyhall passage grave, Monknewtown henge and ritual pond and Newgrane cursus etc.
+The other attractions include Cloghalea Henge, Townleyhall passage grave, Monknewtown henge, and ritual pond and Newgrange cursus, etc.

-You can visit the site at your own pace, or you can also avail the guided tours arranged by the visitor centre.
-Guided tours of 1 hour duration for Newgrange (max 24 persons) and Knowth (max 48 persons) are available for the visitors.
-The last tour starts before 1 hour 45 minutes before the closing of centre.
-Groups of 15 or more visitors must book their tour in advance.
+You can visit the site at your own pace, or you can also avail of the guided tours arranged by the visitor center.
+Guided tours of 1-hour duration for Newgrange (max 24 persons) and Knowth (max 48 persons) are available for the visitors.
+The last tour starts before 1 hour 45 minutes before the closing of the centre.
+Groups of 15 or more visitors must book their tours in advance.

-Also visit the Audiovisual presentation that are available in 6 languages including English, Irish, French, German, Italian, and Spanish.
+Also visit the Audiovisual presentation that is available in 6 languages including English, Irish, French, German, Italian, and Spanish.
 The 7 minutes presentation has a seating capacity of 30 persons.